Human Composting: Everything You Need to Know

 Traditional burial practices can be resource-intensive involving embalming chemicals, non-reusable caskets, and an increasingly large cemetery footprint.
 Cremation, while simpler and easier than burial, is a fossil fuel-driven process that releases significant carbon emissions and fine particles.
 One cremation typically emits about as much carbon as driving over 600 miles.

-In contrast, human composting is a gentle, carbon-neutral alternative that not only avoids emissions but also produces nutrient-dense soil that can revitalize ecosystems and sequester carbon.
+In contrast, human composting is a gentle, eco-friendly alternative that not only avoids emissions but also produces nutrient-dense soil that can revitalize ecosystems and sequester carbon.
 Providers like Earth use renewable energy to power their facilities, further reducing the environmental footprint.

 What happens to the soil after human composting is complete?